 All defined terms used herein shall have the meaning given in the Terms of Business unless indicated otherwise.

-J.P.
-Morgan treats any money received from or held on clients’ behalf in the course of carrying on investment business as client money in accordance with the Client Money Rules which, for the avoidance of doubt, may include holding client money with a third party bank or banks.
+Subject to the above, J.P.
+Morgan treats any money received from or held on clients’ behalf in the course of carrying on designated investment business as client money in accordance with the Client Money Rules which, for the avoidance of doubt, may include holding client money with a third party bank or banks.
 J.P.
 Morgan may also hold client money with a J.P.
 Morgan Credit Institution or other member of the J.P.
 Morgan group of companies which is a bank authorised in a third country (as defined under the Client Money Rules).
 J.P.
 Morgan may also allow another third party (for example an OTC counterparty, settlement agent, intermediate broker, Exchange or Clearing System) to hold or control client money in order to effect one or more transactions through or with that person or to satisfy a client’s obligation to provide collateral in respect of a transaction.
 Client money may be held outside the United Kingdom.
 If client money is held with a party outside the United Kingdom the applicable legal and regulatory regime may be different from that of the United Kingdom and other EEA states and if the bank, intermediate broker, OTC counterparty, Exchange, Clearing System or settlement agent fails, clients’ money may be treated differently from the position that would apply if client money were held in the United Kingdom or an EEA state.
 Clients should consider taking independent legal advice if they have any concerns.

 Qualifying Money Market Funds